Bijnor: Indus Valley Civilization

-Alamgirpur, also called "Parasaram ka khera", is an archaeological site of the Indus Valley civilization that thrived along Yamuna River (c.
-3300–1300 BC) from the Harappan-Bara period, located in Meerut district, Uttar Pradesh, India.
-It is the easternmost site of the civilization.
+Alamgirpur, also called "Parasaram ka khera", is an archaeological site of the Indus Valley Civilization that thrived along Yamuna River (c.
+3300–1300 BC) from the Harappan-Bara period, located in Meerut district, Uttar Pradesh.
+It is the easternmost site of the civilisation.
 It was partially excavated in 1958 and 1959 by Archaeological Survey of India, that found four cultural periods with intervening breaks; the earliest of them represented by a thickness of 6 feet, belonged to Harappan Culture.
 Although kiln burnt bricks were in evidence, no structure of this period was found, probably due to the limited nature of the excavations.
 Brick sizes were, 11.25 to 11.75 in. in length,5.25 to 6.25 in. in breadth and 2.5 to 2.75 in. in thickness; larger bricks averaged 14 in. x 8 in.x 4 in. which were used in furnace only.
 Typical Harappan pottery was found and the complex itself appeared to be a pottery workshop.
 Ceramic items found included roof tiles, dishes, cups, vases, cubical dice, beads, terracotta cakes, carts and figurines of a humped bull and a snake.
 There were also beads and possibly ear studs made of steatite paste, faience, glass, carnelian, quartz, agate and black jasper.
 Little metal was in evidence.
 However, a broken blade made of copper was found.

 Medieval history

 King Bijli Pasi is credited as the founder of the city of Bijnor in Uttar Pradesh.
 Pasi consolidated his position when northern India was divided into several small states, before the fall of the mighty empires of the past.

-During the time of Akbar, Bijnor was part of his Mughal Empire.
-During the early 18th century, the Rohilla Pashtuns established their independence in the area called by the Rohilkhand.
+During the reign of Emperor Akbar, Bijnor was part of his Mughal Empire.
+During the early 18th century, the Rohilla Pashtuns established their independent fiefdom in the area called by the Rohilkhand.
 Around 1748, the Rohilla chief Ali Mohammed Khan made his first annexations in Bijnor, the rest of which soon fell under the Rohilla domination.
 The northern districts were granted by Ali Mohammed Khan to Khurshid Ahmed Baig, who gradually extended his influence west of the Ganges and at Delhi, receiving the title of Najib-ud-daula with the position of the paymaster of the Mughal forces.
 Marathas invaded Bijnor who was also instigated by enemies of Rohillas, leading to several battles.
 Rohilla chief, Najib, who sided with Ahmad Shah Abdali in Panipat, was made vizier of the empire.